Rosemary's Baby (miniseries): Production

-Saldana signed on to the project on January 8, 2014.
+Saldaña signed on to the project on January 8, 2014.
 Director Holland was a three-time Academy Award nominee and the original film had earned Academy Award nominations.
-Saldana signed on with the expectations that fans of the original would not like the adaptation, but she was lured by the Paris setting and more importantly the opportunity to live and work in Paris for three months.
+Saldaña signed on with the expectations that fans of the original would not like the adaptation, but she was lured by the Paris setting and more importantly the opportunity to live and work in Paris for three months.
 Jason Isaacs and Patrick J. Adams joined the cast on January 20.
 Holland's daughter Kasia Adamik served as the second unit director.
 Scott Abbott and James Wong wrote the 2014 adapted screenplay.

-Unlike the novel and movie, the miniseries is set and shot in Paris rather than New York City.
+Unlike the novel and film, the miniseries is set and shot in Paris rather than New York City.
 While the new adaptation was bloodier than the original movie version, it attempted to be more sophisticated by touching on themes such as "post-feminist meditation on the loss of control that women feel with pregnancy and on the seduction of money and power".
-Whereas the original movie used the Omaha native housewife transplanted in New York City, the new adaptation presented Saldana's Rosemary as a ballet dancer who was the primary wage-earner and who left New York after a miscarriage to start over in Paris with her husband during his one-year teaching job at the Sorbonne.
+Whereas the original movie used the Omaha native housewife transplanted in New York City, the new adaptation presented Saldaña's Rosemary as a ballet dancer who was the primary wage-earner and who left New York after a miscarriage to start over in Paris with her husband during his one-year teaching job at the Sorbonne.